neynarxyz/go-sdk/generated/hub-api/docs/MessageDataCastRemove.md

 ### NewMessageDataCastRemove

-`func NewMessageDataCastRemove(type_ MessageType, fid int32, timestamp int64, network FarcasterNetwork, targetHash string, ) *MessageDataCastRemove`
+`func NewMessageDataCastRemove(fid int32, timestamp int64, network FarcasterNetwork, targetHash string, ) *MessageDataCastRemove`

 NewMessageDataCastRemove instantiates a new MessageDataCastRemove object This constructor will assign default values to properties that have it defined,